Work stress and burnout

 9. Mindfulness

-Activities like yoga, tai chi or mindfulness, can be helpful when practised regularly.
+Activities such as yoga, tai chi or mindfulness, can be helpful if you do them regularly.
 They can clear your mind, reduce stress and help you to remain calm.
+Also, keeping a gratitude journal can be useful to help you reflect on the positive things that happened each day.

 10. Avoid unhealthy habits